 End-of-Life Communication Education

 Transitioning to end-of-life care can be a difficult time for a resident and their family.
 Everyone has their own thoughts, feelings, and beliefs around death and loss.
-Developing communication at end-of-life skills are crucial for LTC staff to foster therapeutic relationships with the residents and their families, increasing levels of comfort with hospice and palliative care philosophy.
+Developing communication at end-of-life skills are crucial for LTC team members to foster therapeutic relationships with the residents and their families, and helps to increase levels of comfort with hospice and palliative care philosophy.

 Supported by funding from the Government of Ontario, the Ontario Centre for Learning, Research and Innovation in Long-Term Care at Bruyère collaborated with Algonquin College to create resources aimed at teaching personal support workers and other team members working in long-term care (LTC) about communication at end-of-life (CEoL).